 What is Budapest best known for?

-Budapest’s location along the Danube River made it a natural crossroads for trade and cultural exchange between Eastern and Western Europe, facilitating the city’s growth over the centuries.
+Budapest’s location along the Danube River made it a natural crossroads for trade and cultural exchange between Eastern and Western Europe, helping the city grow.
 Serving as an ancient military and trade center, Romans called the place Aquincum.
-It was also the capital of the Austro-Hungarian Empire from 1867.
+It was also the capital of the Austro-Hungarian Empire from 1867 to 1918.

 How long should I spend in Budapest?
 Is 3 days in Budapest too much?